connectedbydata/connectedbydata.org/_actions/policy.md

 points:
   -
     heading: We're advocating for the law to recognise that harms don't just fall on individuals
-    opinion: Current data protection regulations such as GDPR are oriented around protecting individual privacy – we think they should address wider harms including from **non-personal data**
+    opinion: Data protection regulations such as GDPR should address more than privacy, including wider harms from **non-personal data**
     subpoints:
       -
         icon: noun-community.png